 Ed: So, you mentioned Gary Vaynerchuk being irreverent, although I try to monitor my language a little better than he does.
 I tend to be a little bit irreverent in how I look at the industry as well, and although there are some very fine people in the industry and some terrific resources, I tend not to read inbound marketing related stuff because it feels like just sitting in an echo chamber, or breathing each other's exhaust.

-So I tend to read stuff around these trends that then help me in some cases find adjacencies or interesting
+So I tend to read stuff around these trends that then help me in some cases find adjacencies or interesting confluences of factors that we can then pull into the marketing.
+So it's really not marketing-specific stuff, it's ideas to make the marketing more creative and effective.

 Kathleen: Who do you think does inbound content marketing really well?
 Companies, individuals.
 Who out there is really crushing it?

 Ed: Because of my biases and preferences, I tend to believe very strongly that people that have actual operational experience, that have carried P&Ls, that have sold products similar to what they're marketing and even bought them, gives a really good base.
 So a lot of times, I hear from marketers who have never bought anything besides Mac computers and Adobe software talking about their expertise in reaching industrial buyers and factories.
-And I know if you've been on a factory floor at the beginning of
+And I know if you've been on a factory floor at the beginning of third shift, understanding the tension of a cancellation date or a shift date or a penalty date for a major mass retailer and how the stuff has to get done, you look at the world differently.
+And if you've spent your own money, you look at the world differently.

 So I tend to look for people in the marketing world that have that background.
 I love having conversations with John McTigue from Kuno Creative for instance.
 He's got a very similar kind of an outlook.